Thomas-Reents/InvoiceManagerApp/README.md

 To demo this application visit https://myinvoicemanager.azurewebsites.net/

-A manager account and an admin account are seeded in the application.
+A manager and an admin account are seeded in the application.
 Their usernames and passwords are as follows:

 Manager